 The Bachelor of Science in Nursing degree program became available in 1997.
-Since then, Associate of Science in Medical Assisting, Associate of Science in Radiography, Bachelor of Science in Diagnostic Imaging, Master of Science in Nursing, Master of Science in Nutrition Diagnostics, and Master of Science in Occupational Therapy, respectively, compile the list of Higher Learning Commission approved program options available through the College.
+Since then, Associate of Science in Medical Assisting, Associate of Science in Radiography, Bachelor of Science in Diagnostic Imaging, Master of Science in Nursing, Master of Science in Nutrition Diagnostics, Master of Science in Occupational Therapy, and Doctorate in Occupational Therapy, respectively, compile the list of Higher Learning Commission approved program options available through the College.